CSCfi/csc-user-guide/docs/apps/vmd.md

 module load vmd/1.9.3
 ```

 Note, that you need remote graphics to work with VMD.
-Due to the heavy graphics required by VMD we recommend to use it through [the Puhti web interface remote desktop](../computing/webinterface/desktop.md).
+Due to the heavy graphics required by VMD we recommend to use it through [the Puhti-rhel7 web interface remote desktop](../computing/webinterface/desktop.md).
 If you intend to run VMD interactively on Mahti you can use [NoMachine](nomachine.md) as a fallback option.
 Please don't run VMD on the login nodes.

 ## References